Letting Go (Wings song): Critical reception

 Billboard described it as being one of Wings' "less surrealistic productions," commenting on its "hymn-to-nature" lyrics and "vaguely omninous minor chord progression."
 Cash Box commented on the "Eagles-influenced guitars."
 The single version is remixed and is approximately a minute shorter than the album track.
 The single also incorporates elements that were not included on the album track, such as an organ glissando at the beginning.

 Ultimate Classic Rock contributor Nick DeRiso rated "Letting Go" to be Wings' 10th greatest song, praising its "dark, roiling tone" and how it "explores that narrow space between love and obsession to great effect."
 Chip Madinger and Mark Easter called it "one of the best songs on the LP."
 Robert Rodriguez called it "a strong track topped with a full slab of brass" and noted that it was "one of the Wings' onstage highlights."
 Authors Roy Carr and Tony Tyler described the song as one of the few "genuinely potent" tracks on Venus and Mars but said that McCartney "should have taken his advice and let go.
 This seeks to be composedly heavy but merely succeeds in attaining a considerable degree of ponderosity."
 In the book The Rough Guide to the Beatles, Chris Ingham wrote "Letting Go" was "an inert sludge rocker," calling it "a disastrous choice for a single."

 Live performances

 The song was performed during the Wings over America tour in 1976, and was included on the live album Wings over America and on the concert film, Rockshow.
 Larry Rohter of The Washington Post described the performance on Wings Over America as "rollicking" and "exciting."
 Ben Fong-Torres described McCartney's live performance of the song as "reaching back for some of that Little Richard inspiration."
 Ultimate Classic Rock critic Nick DeRiso said that it "is shot through with this jagged sexuality."
-McCartney played it again during his 2010 Up and Coming Tour and his 2016 One on One tour.
+McCartney played it again during his 2010 Up and Coming Tour, his 2016 One on One tour, and his 2023 Got Back tour.

 A previously unreleased mix of the song was offered as a free download through Lauren Laverne's Radio 6 Music show on 29 October 2014.